ginkgo-project/ginkgo/README.md

     * oneMKL
     * oneDPL

+The Ginkgo MPI module has the following __additional__ requirements:

+* MPI 3.1+, ideally with GPUDirect support for best performance

 In addition, if you want to contribute code to Ginkgo, you will also need the
 following: